Redundancy: Guidance for people professionals

 Enhanced redundancy protections also apply in certain periods such as relating to maternity and paternity leave, or for those on adoption, shared parental and neonatal care leave.

-There are imminent changes to collective redundancy consultation rules in the Employment Rights Act 2025.
+There are changes to collective redundancy consultation rules in the Employment Rights Act 2025.
 Confirmed changes are captured in the page below and future changes will be noted on the tracker.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.